-Participation is important—as Inoue (2019) points out, you can’t learn without labor, and that labor can always have some impact on the classroom.
+Participation is important—as Inoue (2019) points out, you can’t learn without labor, and that labor will always have some impact on the classroom.
 But not all students like to speak to the class as a whole.
 Not all students like to speak in small groups.
 Not all students like to share their writing publicly.

 With enough options, however, I can make sure that students have a chance to have their say in the classroom.
 It might be infrequent.
 It might be just a note or a sentence here or there on a document, or a comment on the board, but it will still be there.
 And with that means of participation can come the important developmental moments that students need.

 In any given class, then, students will have the following means of participating: